volunteermatch/vm-contrib/graphql/README.md

 To familiarize yourself with the Open Network API, you can start right away making some calls with our GraphiQL plugin (coming soon...)

+### Documentation
+See our [best practices documentation](https://media.volunteermatch.org/docs/api/OpenNetworkAPIv3BestPractices.pdf) for how to best integrate VolunteerMatch content into your application.
+Detailed query/mutation documentation can be retrieved and viewed with the GraphQL client of your choosing (see below).

 ### Getting an API Key
 To request an API key, please [contact us](https://solutions.volunteermatch.org/solutions/api)!